 Oil production for Iraq had been looking up before the eruption of the ISIS insurrection - or what is becoming known as the Sunni Revolt.
-With output at around 3.4 million bpd and exports topping 2.5 million bpd, Iraq was tipped to become a major oil produced to become a major oil produced to be the silver of the silv ducer, eventually nearing the oil muscle of Saudi Arabia, Russia and the US Now, that can be put into question.
+With output at around 3.4 million bpd and exports topping 2.5 million bpd, Iraq was tipped to become a major oil producer, eventually nearing the oil muscle of Saudi Arabia, Russia and the US Now, that can be put into question.
 It remains to be seen how far the new cycle of violence in Iraq can push the country's oil sector back.

-Iraq's Ministry of Oil had set a production target of 4 million bpd by the end of the year and 9 million bpd by 2020.
+Iraq's Ministry of Oil had set a pro-duction target of 4 million bpd by the end of the year and 9 million bpd by 2020.
 There were plans to expand production and export facilities in Basra, rehabilitate the Kirkuk-Ceyhan oil pipeline, which is now under ISIS control, and build a new export pipeline to Jordan's port of Aqaba.
 In late June, at the time of seizing the refinery, ISIS took control of most of Iraq's western border, including that with Jordan, prompting Amman, which is already struggling to cope with 1 million Syrian refugees, to put its troops on alert.
-In its latest Medium Term Oil Market Report, released in mid-June, the agency said Iraq "remains the source of most of the expected capacity growth [within Opec], but this expansion looks increasingly at risk".
+In its latest Medium Term Oil Market Report, released in mid-June, the agency said Iraq "remains the source of most of the expected capac-ity growth [within Opec], but this ex-pansion looks increasingly at risk".

-According to the projections made in the report, the IEA said roughly 60 per cent of the growth in Opec crude production capacity for the rest of this decade will come from Iraq.

-"But while Iraq's production potential is huge, so are the political hurdles it is facing - and nothing provides a clearer example of that risk than the military campaign launched on June 9. military campaign launched on June 9 by Sunni insurgents and the significant gains it promptly achieved in the country's north.
+According to the projections made in the report, the IEA said roughly 60 per the report, the IEA said roughly 60 per cent of the growth in Opec crude pro-duction capacity for the rest of this decade will come from Iraq.
+"But while Iraq's production poten-tial is huge, so are the political hurdles it is facing - and nothing provides a clearer example of that risk than the military campaign launched on lung 9 military campaign launched on June 9 by Sunni insurgents and the significant gains it promptly achieved in the country's north.
 News of the lightning advance sent Brent prices above \$112/ barrel at the time of writing, a gain of roughly \$2.50/barrel from previous levels and their highest level for the year," the report said.
-On June 19, Brent crude settled at more than its own growing demand for oil.
-Iran, which was the number two Opec producer until it was unseated by Iraq, has plenty of resource potential in both oil and gas, but is hindered by international sanctions that may continue to be in place for some time, continue to be in place for some time, depending on negotiations over its nuclear programme.
+On June 19, Brent crude settled at more than \$115/b \$115/b its own growing demand for oil.
+Iran, which was the number two Opec producer until it was unseated by Iraq, has plenty of resource poten-tial in both oil and gas, but is hindered by international sanctions that may continue to be in place for some time, continue to be in place for some time, depending on negotiations over its nuclear programme.
+Libya, which produced 1.6 million bpd before the ouster of dictator Moammar Qadhafi in 2011, is barely producing 200 000 bpd as a result of incompetent government, protests, and the control of production and ex-port facilities by regional militias and political rivalries.
+Nigeria, which produced 1.9 million bpd in May, and Venezuela, which produced 2.5 mil-lion, are facing industry as wells as lion, are facing industry as wells as domestic political problems of their own.